-• Optional instrument cluster
+Optional instrument cluster

 This gauge indicates the temperature of the engine coolant, not the coolant level.
-If the coolant is not at its proper level or mixture, the gauge indication will not be accurate.
+If the coolant is not at its proper level the gauge indication will not be accurate.
+If the gauge enters the red section, the engine coolant and Check Engine/Service Engine Soon indicators illuminate, refer to What you should know about fail-safe cooling in the Maintenance and care chapter.